Is WordPress Actually the Most Popular Website Platform in the World?

 Our website maintenance and improvement guide, Caring for Your Website was written with WordPress in mind.
 It contains targeted tips and useful resources, including a number of efficient and effective plugins that have been time tested and frequently recommended.

-If you have been experiencing issues with your WordPress website, want better performance, or you just want to learn how to properly maintain it, click the link below to download your free copy.
+If you have been experiencing issues with your WordPress website, want better performance, or you just want to learn how to properly maintain it, click the button below to download your free copy.
 Your website will thank you!